cairn-monnaie/cel/README.md

        * Click on "Global default" configuration
        * Click on channels (top-right of configuration screen)
        * Click on "main web"
+       * User access : select "Enabled by default"
-       * session timeout : xxx
+       * session timeout : xxx (e.g 2 mins)
        * Click save

      * **web services channel**

        _Access : System (top tab) / System Configurations(bold in left menu) / Configurations_
-       * Click on "Global default" configuration
+       * Click on "Global default " configuration
        * Click on channels (top-right of configuration screen)
        * Click on "web services"
-       * Enabled : check
        * User access : select "Enforced enabled"
-       * session timeout : xxx
+       * session timeout : xxx (e.g 2 mins)
        * Click save
- 27. **Change usernames configuration**
+ 29. **Change usernames configuration**

-      For now, the application sets up login name lengths straight in the source code, and is not customizable.
-If you want to change them, you will have to modify the source code in the UserValidation class (\Cairn\UserBundle\Validator\UserValidator) and use exactly the same values.
+      Here we remove Cyclos custom login validation so that we rely only on our application's validation.
+This way, we avoid the problem of dissociation between validation between the 3rd-party application  and Cyclos.
       _Access : System (top tab) / System Configurations(bold in left menu) / Configurations_
       * Click on "Global default" configuration
+      * Regular expression for login name
-      * Login name length : 5 to 16
+      * Login name length : leave boxes empty
       * Click save

- 27. **Change password type configuration**
+ 30. **Change password type configuration**

       For now, the application sets up password lengths straight in the source code, and is not customizable.
 If you want to change them, you will have to modify the source code in the UserValidation class (\Cairn\UserBundle\Validator\UserValidator) and use exactly the same values.